project-chip/matter-openwrt/README.md

 src-git --force matter https://github.com/project-chip/matter-openwrt.git
 ```

-Run the following commands to fetch the feed and installs it into the build:
+Run the following commands to fetch the feed and install it into the build:

 ```
 $ ./scripts/feeds update packages matter